Here is our completed evaluation on our first title sequence, Live and Let Spy

 low

-Confirm that everyone involved know where the tripping hazards are and are aware how to avoid them
+Confirm that everyone involved know where the tripping hazards are

 Jumping over railings